riversun/JSFrame.js/README.md

 # Overview

 ###  What is '**JsFrame.js**' like?
-It is an independent lightweight multi-window library.
+It is an independent lightweight multi-window library for javascript.
 - Create various popup windows.
 - Styling the appearance flexibly.